Howard Haugerud: Government

 After leaving the military, Haugerud joined the staff of the late Senator Hubert H. Humphrey of Minnesota.
-In that position, he played a key role in drafting and gaining support for the first Wilderness Bill that established 9.1 million acres of federally protected areas that became the forerunner of our 623 million acre National Wilderness Preservation System.
+In that position, he played a key role in drafting and gaining support for the first Wilderness Bill that established 9.1 million acres of federally protected areas that became the forerunner of the 623 million acre National Wilderness Preservation System.
 After working with Senator Humphrey, Haugerud joined the committee staffs of Senator Henry M. (Scoop) Jackson of Washington state and Senator John L. McClellan of Arkansas, working on national security and governmental reorganization matters.
 Along with the late J.K.
 Mansfield and Dr. Dorothy Fosdick, he participated in a study recommending major changes in the National Security Council, which were adopted in 1961 by the newly elected John F. Kennedy.
 In 1958, Haugerud was the President of the United States Senate Staff Club.

 During this period, Haugerud also authored articles for national publications.
 His 1953 Harper's piece, The Unfortunate Taft Memorial, resulted in legislation being enacted to prohibit the building of future monuments to any senator or congressman on the Capitol grounds until they had been deceased a minimum of 50 years.
 In the more than half a century since that legislation became law, no legislator has been so honored.

 While both were serving on Senator McClellan's Government Operations Committee staffs, Haugerud and the late Robert Kennedy became friends.
 As a result, when Kennedy became head of his brother's presidential election campaign organization in 1960, he asked Haugerud to join the group.
 Knowing that he had a close personal friendship with Senator McClellan, the conservative senior senator and dominate political power in Arkansas, Kennedy asked Haugerud to set up headquarters in Little Rock and to aid the campaign in Texas, Kansas, Oklahoma and Missouri.

 During that period, Haugerud had the task of insuring mandatory access to the Arkansas voting apparatus, which was tightly controlled by the segregationist governor, Orville Fabus, and, at the same time, convince the governor not to endorse the Kennedy-Johnson ticket.
 Such an endorsement, right up to poll closing time in an election where the margin proved to be razor thin, could have cost Kennedy many hundreds of thousands of votes in large urban areas and thrown the victory to Nixon.

 Shortly after the inauguration, President Kennedy nominated Haugerud to the post of Assistant Secretary of the Army for Manpower and Reserve Affairs.
 Assured of easy senate conformation, the Minnesotan was preparing to assume the new job when officials discovered the post had been eliminated during the last days of the Eisenhower administration.